TwistedW/pytorch-GANs/README.md

 https://github.com/hwalsuklee/tensorflow-generative-model-collections

 ## Project progress
-It's adapted to the cifar10, celebA.
+It's adapted to the cifar10.
 Details can be reached via email.

 ### Results for mnist